OP-DSL/OP2-Common/translator/README.md

 ### Brief Code Overview

 - `__main__.py`
-  - Entry point of OP-CG.
-Handles the arguments passed to OP-CG and calls the appropriate parser, validator and code generator.
+  - Entry point of op2-translator.
+Handles the arguments passed to op2-translator and calls the appropriate parser, validator and code generator.
 - `jinja.py`
   - Configures the Jinja templating engine.
 - `language.py`